 Instructions for making cornflour gloop

-- Fill a cup with cornflour and pour into a bowl
+- Fill a cup with cornflour and pour it into a bowl

-- Add water very slowly mixing with your hands, until you get a sticky, slimy gloop.
+- Add water slowly mixing with your hands, until you get a sticky, slimy gloop.

 - If you want to make it coloured add some food colouring ( be careful this can stain skin and clothes).

 - Play with the slime and see how it behaves.
 Can you make it into a ball?
 What happens if you throw it onto the floor?

 The science of oobleck

 Did you notice that if you make a ball with oobleck or gloop it feels solid, but if you drop the oobleck on the floor it turns liquid again?
 This mixture is a Non – Newtonian fluid as it doesn’t flow like liquids normally do.

 Cornflour gloop ( oobleck ) is made up of molecules arranged in long chains.
 When the chains are stretched the liquid will flow, but when you force them together they stick together to form a solid.

 Cornflour Slime Play Ideas

-Pretend you’ve run out of superhero slime, can you make some more? – this activity an also be found in Science Sparks the book, along with extension ideas and links to maths and English.
+Pretend you’ve run out of superhero slime, can you make some more? – this activity can also be found in Science Sparks the book, along with extension ideas and links to maths and English.

 Try squeezing the cornflour gloop into a ball, it should feel solid.
 Open your hand and watch as the cornflour slime runs through your fingers.